root-project/web/primer/index.md

 -   Line *60-61*: interpret a Latex string which has its lower left corner located in the specified coordinate.
-The `#splitline{}{}` construct allows to store multiple lines in the same `TLatex` object.
+The `#splitline{}{}` construct allows to store multiple lines in the same {% include ref class="TLatex" %}
+    object.

 -   Line *63*: save the canvas as image.
 The format is automatically